shailshouryya/yt-videos-list/README.md

   - CAUTION: reducing this value too much will result in the programming not capturing all the videos, so be careful!
 Experiment :)

-## Understanding the API
+## General Overview
+This package is intended to provide a quick, simple way to create a list of all videos posted to any YouTube channel by providing just the URL to that user's channel videos.
 There are two types of YouTube channels: one type is a `user` channel and the other is a `channel` channel.
 - Examples of the `user` channel type:
   - Disney: https://www.youtube.com/user/disneysshows
   - sentdex: https://www.youtube.com/user/sentdex